Tuesday, November 26, 2024

 into living leaf and flame.

-1 December 2024 - 1st Sunday of Advent - Luke 21:25-28 and 34-36
+1 December 2024 - Homily for the 1st Sunday of Advent - Luke 21:25-28 and 34-36

 Even though we are still waiting for the Lord to come again, this first part of the Advent season reminds us that it is still important to be prepared - not only for Christ’s birth at Christmas, but also for when he will return one day to judge all of humanity.
-Until that day, we prepare and we wait.
+Until that day, we prepare and wait.

 Today, we light the first candle of our Advent wreath.
 The circular shape of the wreath represents God's infinite love and the eternity of our human soul.
 The circle has no beginning or end, symbolizing the everlasting life we have in Christ.
 The evergreen branches of the wreath represent the hope we place in our eternal life with God.
 The four candles represent the four weeks of Advent.
 The lit candles represent the light of God that will come into the world at Christmas.
 The candles will be lit each weekend in Advent, helping us mark the days of this holy season.
 The purple candles symbolize hope and peace.
 The rose colored candle represents joy.